devskiddlee/inverto-v2/README.md

 - Anti Flashbang
 - Configs
 - Auto Offset Updater
+- Player profiles
 - & many more

 If you want to have a feature added, open an issue

 ### Currently working on:
-- Player profiles, database and stats
+- Performance Improvments @ Visibility Checks

 ### Planned:
 - Wallbang Calculations